-If you require assistance using Hopkins systems, such as accessing your JHED Account or e-mail, using VPN, or library access, contact the Hopkins help desk via one of their 3 (help) extension lines: x5-, 6-, or 7-HELP (4357); or by either of their email addresses: firstname.lastname@example.org and email@example.com.
+If you require assistance using Hopkins systems, such as accessing your JHED Account or e-mail, using VPN, or library access, contact the Hopkins help desk at 410-516-4357; or via email: firstname.lastname@example.org.
 Help Desk staff perform triage service, handling specific incidents for which they are trained.
 They then distribute all other calls to the unit which can best respond to the incident.
 The call center operates on a 24 hour day / 7 day week.
 For more information on technical support and services offered, visit the Johns Hopkins Information Technology website at it.jhu.edu.

 Online Courses Support